 Although we intend to design the clinical trials for our product candidates, or be involved in the design when other parties sponsor the trials, third parties conduct all or a portion of the clinical trials involving our product candidates.
-For example, Amgen is conducting the Phase 1b trial evaluating the combination of RMC-4630 and the KRASG^{12C}(OFF) inhibitor sotorasib in Amgen's CodeBreaK 101c study and Sanofi is conducting the Phase 1/2 trial evaluating the combination of RMC-4630 and Merck's PD-1 inhibitor pembrolizumab.
-In addition, in March 2020, the Pancreatic Cancer Collective (a strategic partnership between Lustgarten Foundation and Stand Up To Cancer) announced that it had awarded funding to the Netherlands Cancer Institute for its study using RMC-4630 in combination with an investigational ERK inhibitor (LY3214996) in patients with pancreatic cancer.
-We plan to provide RMC-4630 to support this investigator sponsored study.
+For example, we are participating or may participate in clinical collaborations where a partner is responsible for conduct of the trial, including Amgen's Phase 1b trial evaluating the combination of RMC-4630 and the KRAS^{G12C}(OFF) inhibitor sotorasib in Amgen's CodeBreaK 101c study, Sanofi's Phase 1/2 trial evaluating the combination of RMC-4630 and Merck's PD-1 inhibitor pembrolizumab and the Phase 1/2 study of RMC-4630 in combination with Mirati Therapeutics' KRAS^{G12C}(OFF) inhibitor, adagrasib.
+We also are involved or may be involved in investigator sponsored studies that use our product candidates, including the Netherlands Cancer Institute's study of the combination of RMC-4630 with an investigational ERK inhibitor (LY3214996).
 As a result, many important aspects of our clinical development, including their conduct and timing, will be outside of our direct control.
 Our reliance on third parties to conduct future clinical trials will also result in less direct control over the management of data developed through clinical trials than would be the case if we were relying entirely upon our own staff.
 Communicating with outside parties can also be challenging, potentially leading to mistakes as well as difficulties in coordinating activities.
 Outside parties may:

-- have staffing difficulties; - fail to comply with contractual obligations; - experience regulatory compliance issues; - have incentives that are different than ours; - undergo changes in priorities or become financially distressed; or - form relationships with other entities, some of which may be our competitors.
+- have staffing difficulties; - fail to comply with contractual obligations; - experience regulatory compliance issues; - have incentives that are different than ours; - · undergo changes in priorities or become financially distressed; or - form relationships with other entities, some of which may be our competitors.